Translate this Page

 To guard against theft - it is best to hire a driver that comes highly recommended by someone who has employed him for a significant period of time.

 If you are not fluent in Bahasa Indonesia, we suggest you use caution in making the decision to drive your own car in Indonesia.
-Because, in case of an accident foreigners will most likely be “declared” as the guilty party regardless of the fact that the foreigner might be liable for the accident.
+In the case of an accident, foreigners will most likely be declared as the guilty party and regardless of the facts of the accident the foreigner might be liable for the accident simply because they are presumed to be able to pay for the damages.
 If you have a driver, please let the driver handle the case at the scene of the accident.
+Also instruct him that under no circumstances should he give out personal information to the parties involved in the accident.
 If it looks like it's going to get hostile, consider leaving the scene and letting your driver deal with the discussion.
-See Security In and Around Town for more information
+See Security In and Around Town for more information.

 Please carefully choose your insurance company for your car insurance (third party liability, own damage and personal accident of driver/passengers) and the price should not be your only priority.
 Many companies offer overseas insurance which you could consider.
 Be aware that you will find a number of low premium providers and the value of such products will only be discovered after your claim.

 Be sure, before you purchase your car, that you can get auto insurance for it in Indonesia.
-You may have some difficulties on older models.
-Several of the foreign insurance companies operating in Indonesia may offer auto insurance, you just need to call around and checkw ith them.
+Most insurance companies will not insure a car over 10 years old.
+Several, if not all, of the insurance companies operating in Indonesia will offer auto insurance, you just need to call around and check with them.